Educate - Engage - Empower

 January 10, 2017

-by Sarah Murray, MD
+By: Sarah Murray, MD

 When is the last time that you thought at length about cervical fluid or mucus?
 In the clinical setting, family physicians and other primary care providers often see women concerned about changes in vaginal discharge.
 Many of these changes can be explained by bacterial vaginosis, yeast, or sexually transmitted infections.
 Yet, sometimes, our wet preps and vaginitis probes come back negative, and we are left to wonder with our patients.